icadnewton/sendme/README.md

 1. run this script :
    wget https://raw.githubusercontent.com/icadnewton/sendme/refs/heads/main/sshmail.py && python3 sshmail.py -email recipient@email.com
 2. Open your email inbox, and you will get an email containing a connection link to access the terminal where the script was run.

+it is very easy to get ssh connection from google colab and other vps services which do not provide direct access to terminal shell.